CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-7.md

-# Exercise 7: Using GitHub Copilot for T-SQL and YAML Code [Optional]
+# Exercise 7: Using GitHub Copilot for T-SQL and YAML Code

 Duration: 20 minutes